Appalachian Christmas Outreach

 1) COLLECT ITEMS AND PREPARE BACKPACKS

-to be taken to a regional distribution center on Saturday, November 5
+to be taken to a regional collection center on Saturday, November 4

-(collection sites are listed below).
+(collection sites will be listed below in September).
 We encourage churches to begin collecting and filling the packs early – and throughout the year, as certain items such as warm clothing, go on sale.
 Each zippered school backpack should include:

 Items of NEW warm clothing.